firebird631/siis/doc/cli.md

 #### History trades view ####

-This display history of realized trades for the current strategy, accessible throught the Shift+S shortcut.
+This display history of realized trades for the current strategy, accessible through the Shift+S shortcut.

 The current displayed strategy/appliance can be switched using the Shift+Page-Up/Page-Down shortcuts.